qlik-oss/sn-scatter-plot/test/rendering/README.md

 To debug, the true local rendering tests can be run with `yarn test:rendering:local`, but keeping in mind that these tests will encounter the font issue mentioned above.

+Here is how you do it:

-Note that Sense Client containers in Docker need to be on for the tests.
+- Step 1: turn on Sense Client containers in Docker
+- Step 2: copy the `Executive_Dashboard.qvf` app from `data` to your computer's apps folder

+  For me, for example, it'll in `/Users/gqm/Qlik/Sense/Apps`

+- Step 3: run `yarn test:rendering:local`

 When running the tests with Chrome, it is sometimes useful to actually show the browsers and slow down the puppeteer rendering process.